Please raid your pantry and fridge before raiding the supermarkets.

 You will be surprised at how much you already have and how far you can go in prepping wholesome meals with just basic ingredients.

-With that being admitted, it is probably time to steer towards a reasonable approach to effectively counteract an open-ended and life-changing world health crisis.
+With that admitted, it is probably time to steer towards a reasonable approach to effectively counteract an open-ended and life-changing world health crisis.

 Like the rest of us, I am stuck at home for longer than I wish to be, yet, finally, I have enough time to put my pantry in order.

-Believe it or not, I created a spreadsheet with every single ingredient in my pantry and fridge and planned accordingly meals for the upcoming days and weeks.
+Believe it or not, I created a spreadsheet with every single ingredient in my pantry and fridge and planned meals accordingly for the upcoming days and weeks.

 A box of oat chocolate milk, sitting untouched in my fridge, sparked the idea of this sweet blog post.

-On the stove, I patiently kept stirring, until the pudding came together to a pillowy, wonderful pudding consistency.
+On the stove, I patiently kept stirring, until the pudding came to a pillowy, wonderful pudding consistency.

 Given that the oat drink has a significant sugar hint, I found no urge to add any sweetener to the pudding.

-When the coconut sizzled, the sugar melted and the mixture coated the banana slices with an irresistible amber-hued crust.
+The coconut sizzled, the sugar melted and the mixture coated the banana slices with an irresistible amber-hued crust.

-It made perfect guilt-free chocolate pudding for “Nermine in Quarantine”, which is BTW the name I chose for my upcoming cooking episodes.
+It made perfect guilt-free chocolate pudding for “Nermine in Quarantine”, which BTW is the name I chose for my upcoming cooking episodes.